- Search The Registry

 Dorothy L. Brown

 On this date, Dorothy Lavinia Brown was born in 1919.
-She was a Black doctor, politician and one of the first Black female surgeons in the South.
+She was a Black doctor, politician and one of the first Black woman surgeons in the South.

 Born in Philadelphia, Pennsylvania, she was five-months old when her unmarried mother placed her in the Troy Orphanage, where she lived until she was 13 years old.
 Brown first became interested in medicine at the age of five when she had her tonsils taken out.
 In 1932, Brown’s mother took her out of the orphanage, but they did not get along very well.
 She ran away from home and was then placed as a mother's helper in Mrs. W. F. Jarrett's house where she was encouraged to become a doctor.